 Intuitively, a covariant type is produced, and a contravariant type is consumed.
 Most types in Haskell are covariant, but the function type is special in that the lefthand side of a function arrow reverses variance.
 If a function type a -> b appears in a covariant position (e.g., CovFun1 above), then a is in a contravariant position and b is in a covariant position.
-Similarly, if a -> b appears in a contravariant position (e.g., CovFun2 above), then a is in a covariant position and b is in a contravariant position.
+Similarly, if a -> b appears in a contravariant position (e.g., CovFun2 above), then a is in a contravariant position (e.g., CovFun2 above), then a is in a contravariant position (e.g., CovFun2 above), then a is in a covariant position and b is in a covariant position.

-To see why a data type with a contravariant occurrence of its last type parameter cannot have a derived Functor instance, let's suppose that a Functor ContraFun1 instance exists.
+To see why a data type with a contravariant occurrence of its last type parameter cannot have a derived Functor instance, let's suppose that a Functor ContraFunl instance exists.
 The implementation would look something like this: